 There’s no doubt that dolphins have carved themselves a special place in the human heart.
 From the movie Flipper to playful wild dolphins, their “smiles” and exuberant demeanor are incredibly endearing.
 But it’s not all fun and games in the animal kingdom.
-Dolphins are skilled predators that all too often fall prey to humans.
-To find out how many dolphins are left in the world, the difference between a dolphin and a porpoise, and whether dolphins are endangered, read on.
+Dolphins are skilled predators but often fall prey to humans.
+Read on to find out how many dolphins are left in the world, the difference between a dolphin and a porpoise, and whether dolphins are endangered.

 How Many Dolphins Are Left in the World?

-There are at least 8 million dolphins left in the world and possibly millions more.
+There are around six million dolphins left in the world today.

 ©Lefteris Papaulakis/Shutterstock.com

-There are millions of dolphins left in the world, at least 8 million and possibly several millions more.
+There are millions of dolphins left in the world, with an estimated global population of around six million.
 One of the most common dolphins, the bottlenose, has around 600,000 members worldwide.
 The pantropical spotted dolphin has as many as 4 million.
-Because dolphins are wide-ranging and sometimes change their pod sizes, it is very difficult for scientists to calculate their numbers precisely.
+Because dolphins are wide-ranging and sometimes change their pod sizes, it is very difficult for scientists to accurately determine their population size.

 Species of Dolphins

 Oceanic dolphins are much more playful than their river cousins, occasionally leaping bodily out of the water.
-This is the result of having more space in which to move.
+This is because they have more space in which to move.
 Oceanic dolphins are also much faster swimmers.

 Oceanic Dolphin Species